Dreamdraft/EventDrivenJobQueue/README.md

 **• The database is the single source of truth**
 **• In-memory components coordinate execution, not correctness**
-**• Correctness is enforced via atomic state transitions, not worker behavior**
+**• Correctness is enforced via atomic state transitions, not worker behavior** **• Scheduling decisions are centralized to simplify correctness reasoning**

 ## Design Details